Sue: New font. I don’t like it.

 Nicol: Yeah, of course it is.

 Nicol wants to know why Sarah is auditioning for a role in The Sound of Music.
-She gets into a long and involved discussion with her mother about Sarah’s dress sense, but it was so tedious, I couldn’t bring myself to note it down.
+And then she starts rambling on about Sarah’s clothes, but this was so mind-numbingly boring, I couldn’t bring myself to take notes.

-Sue: It’s much scarier when the villains are real people.
+Sue: It’s a lot scarier when the villains are real people.
 I’ll take a mad monk in a mask over a plastic monster any day of the week.
-It’s much more believable.

 Nicol wants to know if Tim Pigott-Smith is Benedict Cumberbatch’s dad.

-Me: No. But his mum will be along in a couple of weeks, so hang on in there.
+Me: No. But his mum will be along in a couple of weeks.

-It turns out that the Doctor was impersonating Hieronymous the whole time.
+It turns out the Doctor was impersonating Hieronymous the whole time.

 Sue: Since when has he been able to do that?
 Is he an intergalactic Mike Yarwood, now?